-Participants were between 20 and 50 years old and were separated into three different groups, one of whom used 2g of Garcinia Cambogia daily.
+The participants were between 20 and 50 years old and were separated into three different groups, one of which used 2g of Garcinia Cambogia daily.

-The other two groups, on the other hand, used EGML and the other a placebo.
+As for the other two groups, one of them used EGML and the other a placebo.

 An interesting detail of this study is that none of the groups followed any specific diet or training.

-Completion of the study at the end of the 10 weeks was simple.
+Completing the study at the end of the 10 weeks was straightforward.

-Garcinia Cambogia did not promote weight loss or changes in fat body.
+Garcinia Cambogia did not promote weight loss or changes in body fat.

 Maybe (very) little

-Fortunately, they also assessed the effects on weight loss.
+Fortunately, they also evaluated the effects on weight loss.

 89 overweight women participated and were divided into two groups.

-42 ingested 2.4 g of Garcinia Cambogia daily, which corresponded to 1.2 g per day of HCA, while 47 were on a placebo.
+42 ingested 2.4g of Garcinia Cambogia daily, which corresponded to 1.2g per day of HCA, while 47 opted for a placebo.

-Both groups lost weight as expected, but the group that used the supplementation got better results.
+Both groups lost weight as expected, but the group that used supplementation achieved better results.

 However, they were not exactly very significant.

-That is, the group that used Garcinia Cambogia lost an average 1.3 kg more weight than the group that did not use it.
+In other words, the group that used Garcinia Cambogia lost an average of 1.3kg more weight than the group that did not use it.

-It is obviously a positive result, but not significant for a 12-week period.
+It is obviously a positive result, but not very significant over a 12-week period.

 As for appetite, no changes were detected between groups.